What is harvesting?

 Harvest losses vary with the technology and the crop, as well as other factors.
 Harvest losses can be measured by gleaning cereals found in fields after harvest, but this is an incomplete measure as harvest practices can lead to breakage and other losses later in the value chain.
 Losses tend to be highest with manual harvesting and lowest with use of a combine.
 However, improper speed and field conditions can lead to high losses with combines.
 Harvest losses for rice have been estimated to range from 1 to 5% (Hodges, Buzby and Bennett, 2011).
 Estimated harvest losses for maize in Africa can be as high as 8% (NRI, https://postharvest.nri.org/scenarios/grains )

 What does research focus on?

 Harvest-related research into postharvest loss often covers issues around mechanization and moisture content.
-To read related research articles, click here.
+To read related research articles, refer to the table below.

 References: Hodges, R. J., et al. “Postharvest Losses and Waste in Developed and Less Developed Countries: Opportunities to Improve Resource Use.”
 The Journal of Agricultural Science, vol. 149, no. S1, Feb.
 2011, pp. 37–45.
 Crossref, doi: 10.1017/S0021859610000936.